CODA MUSIC AND ARTS TRUST DATA PROTECTION POLICY

 Disclosing data for other reasons

 In certain circumstances, the Data Protection Act allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.

-Under these circumstances, Coda Music Trust will disclose requested data.
+Under these circumstances, Coda Music and Arts Trust will disclose requested data.
 However, the data controller will ensure the request is legitimate, seeking assistance from the board and from the organisation’s legal advisers where necessary.

 - How the data is being used

 - How to exercise their rights

 To these ends, the organization has a privacy statement, setting out how data relating to individuals is used by the organization.

 We use IP addresses to analyses trends, administer the site, track user’s movement, and gather broad demographic information for aggregate use.
 IP addresses are not linked to personally identifiable information.
 Additionally, for systems administration, detecting usage patterns and troubleshooting purposes, our web servers automatically log standard access information including browser type, access times/open mail, URL requested, and referral URL.
 This information is not shared with third parties and is used only within this Company on a need-to-know basis.
 Any individually identifiable information related to this data will never be used in any way different to that stated above without your explicit permission.